 Intensive pesticide use is a major contributor to biodiversity loss and ecosystem degradation, undermining the supply of ecosystem services vital for climate change mitigation and adaptation.
 In fall 2017, hundreds of farmers were poisoned, some severely, in the central Indian region of Yavatmal.
 Official documents from India show that the pesticide Polo from the Swiss agrochemical company Syngenta played an important role in the poisonings, and their sometimes fatal consequences.

 On behalf of 51 affected families, the Pesticide Action Network India (PAN India), the Maharashtra Association of Pesticide Poisoned Persons (MAPPP), the Swiss organization Public Eye and ECCHR filed a complaint against Syngenta with the Swiss OECD National Contact Point in Bern in September 2020.
-Already three months later, the NCP accepted the complaint, opening the way for mediation proceedings.
+Already three months later, the NCP accepted the complaint, Syngenta later also agreed to the mediation proceedings.

 At the same time, a survivor and the families of two people who died from the poisoning filed a civil lawsuit in Bern, Switzerland, seeking compensation from Syngenta based on product liability.
 Polo’s active ingredient diafenthiuron came directly from Switzerland.
 ECCHR supports the complainants, who are represented by the ECCHR partner law firm schadenanwaelte.